bazzle/portfolio-v7/posts/what-is-a-web-design-tinkerer.md

   - design
 ---

+## What is a Web design tinkerer

-While working on my personal rebrand, or to put it less pretentiously, _figuring out who I am, and what I do_, I got hung up on what particular job title I can use that best captures me.
+While working on my personal rebrand, I got hung up on what particular job title I can use that best describes me and what I do.
 I found that none of the existing titles which are conventionally recognised really fit.
 So I invented my own.
 I’m a _Web design tinkerer_

 It’s not a job title per se, more a mindset and approach to work.
 A Web design tinkerer broadly covers UI design and front-end design engineering.

 As the name suggests, to tinker is to make the small changes.
 To iterate rapidly and refine over time.
-To set the scene, a few words to describe a Design tinkerer:

-Light-touch, less is more, iterate, kill your ego, pragmatism, agile, low-hanging-fruit, restraint, embrace constraints, fundamentals, standards, stay humble, we can’t know everything.

-The approach of the design tinkerer centres around a few design philosophies and truths:
+The design tinkerer centres around a few design philosophies and truths:

 1. Good design is _felt_ rather than noticed
 2. Design is as much about what you take away as what you add
 3. Small changes can make huge differences
 4. A great design lands through iteration.

+The verb I use, _to tinker_ encapsulates these philosophies pretty well.

+### Design Tinkering for the web

-The verb I use, _to tinker_ encapsulates these philosophies pretty well, a website or app is like an old car, it’s made up of modular and composable parts.
-A perfect medium to tinker with, to add to, to take away from, to modify, to refactor, retest and review.
+A website or app is modular—an aggregation of composable parts.
+A perfect medium to add to, to take away from, to modify, to refactor, to retest, review, to _tinker with_.

-The Design tinkerer can work for any design discipline, but it works particularly well for web design.
-Unlike, for example Interior design—where the designer can only tinker during the initial design and ideation stage, not after the interior has been installed, The impermanence of digital products allows for ongoing design iteration as more is understood about user needs and how they interact with the product.
+The Design tinkerer can work for any design discipline, but it works particularly well for web design, and more broadly software development.
+Unlike, for example Interior design—where the designer can only tinker during the initial design stage, not after the interior has been installed.
+The impermanence of digital products allows for ongoing design iteration as more is understood about user needs and how users interact with the product.
 The agile mindset favours tinkering.

-It is important to emphasise that, to describe the Design tinkerer as being exclusively concerned with the small changes is a misnomer.
+It is important to emphasise that, to describe the Design tinkerer as being exclusively concerned with the small changes isn’t correct.
 It is not the small change to achieve a certain goal, it is the _smallest_ change, which might be in itself a relatively large change.
-This is all to say that the Design tinkerer wouldn’t shy away from suggesting a website redesign, for example if that is the most appropriate course of action.
+This is all to say that the Design tinkerer wouldn’t shy away from suggesting a website redesign, for example if that is the most appropriate thing to do.

 As a Web design tinkerer, with a focus on the look and feel of interfaces, I figure out the small changes that can make the biggest impacts and best outcomes.
-From a baseline of often overlooked conventional web standards and accessibility guidelines, I add minimal but impactful  visual and interactive flourish, along the lines of what I call_The subtle art of making things POP_—the use of typography, hierarchy, colour, white-space, layout and other design fundamentals.
+From a baseline of often overlooked conventional web standards and accessibility guidelines, I add minimal but impactful  visual and interactive flourish, along the lines of what I call _The subtle art of making things POP_—the use of typography, hierarchy, colour, white-space, layout and other design principles.

+### The impact of restraint

 A web design tinkerer rejects the assumption that big changes must be made to achieve the big impacts a client is asking for.
-To outline how this works in practical terms, here are some examples:
+To emphasise this point, lets look at music.
+Brian Eno’s _An Ending (Ascent)_ is a very impactful piece of music, despite the fact that it’s just a sustained tone with some slow harmonic drift.
+Even though audiophiles will argue it’s a very complicated and nuanced piece, to my ears the merit lies in its simplicity.

+### Practical examples

 **A website redesign to go with a new content strategy** I’d question if a redesign is necessary, a _refresh_ might be more appropriate.
-I seek to figure out how I can present the new content as well as possible with what already exists.
+I’d seek to figure out how I can present the new content as well as possible with what already exists.
 An adjustment of a single font property and a few styling rules—loosening that line-height, reducing the line-length, or increasing the white-space might make a massive improvement to the presentation of content on a web page.

 **Optimising an interface for a newly identified user need or persona** I’d find a way to satisfy the need without introducing new screens and user journeys, only doing so if necessary.
 This way, the product evolves slowly in response to changing user needs.

-**Improving the usability of an interface off the back of an accessibility audit** Simply remediating WCAG violations, improves the interface for everybody, not just for users with disabilities.
-From this baseline I can address instances where best practices haven’t been applied.
+**Improving the usability of an interface off the back of an accessibility audit** Simply remediating WCAG violations improves the interface for everybody, not just for users with disabilities.
+From there I can address instances where best practices haven’t been applied.

-**A fresh new build** If tasked with building a new website or app, I’d be mindful to allow separation of concerns, to make possible design tinkering further down the line, small changes to the code to make big differences.
+**A fresh new build** If tasked with building a new website or app, I’d be mindful to allow separation of concerns, or a layered approach to make possible design tinkering further down the line, small changes to the code to make big differences.
 This could be in the form of global styling, separate from component-level.
 The data and content separate from the presentation layer.

+### Conclusion

+AI has been hugely disruptive in the web development space, and upended traditional job roles and ways of working.
+I think the notion of rigid specialisation is on the decline and people should unshackle themselves from those silo’s, embrace the fluidity of work going into the AI age, and let themselves be defined by the principles and philosophies they stand by, which I think will be more of a constant.
+I think a small part of this, is being creative and thoughtful with how a person brands and labels themselves.

+A Design tinkerer is my first attempt at this.
+A label which I just came up with, for lack of finding anything that truly encapsulates what I do.
+In the spirit of the Design tinkerer, what it is to be one might be iterated on, the name might change or it may be dropped entirely.